Romanmc72/dataengineering-class/README.md

 ## What is here

-Looking at the files in this repository, you will find fully bundled lessons with all of the things packaged to gether that you will need to complete the lesson.
+Looking at the files in this repository, you will find fully bundled lessons with all of the things packaged together that you will need to complete the lesson.
 I may or may not also have linked some Google Slides that you can flip through as a visual aid.
 Follow through the different courses in this directory in numerical order and by the end hopefully you will have learned something.
 If you learn nothing then maybe I am not a great teacher or perhaps yuo already knew all of this.

 ## Disclaimers